bryantkhoo/bryantkhoo.github.io/content/blog/time-management/index.md

 description: "Whilst studying part time"
 ---

-I'm going to penning down my thoughts today on time management!
+I'm going be penning down my thoughts today on time management today!

 The past 3 weeks have really been hectic, juggling work, school and my volunteering duties.
 At work, I was spending most of my time preparing for my move to a new team.
 On a daily basis, I was implementing and testing last minute requirements that were given to me, 3 weeks before my move.
 And I was also documenting and explaining to my stakeholders on how the application I built works.